 For occupiers, an awareness of their EPC rating and the terms of their current lease is crucial as landlords could potentially pass the cost of bringing their buildings up to standard through dilapidations claims.

-Ben Strange, Associate Director – Building Consultancy, at Lambert Smith Hampton commented: “When these regulations come into force, 72% of UK office buildings could be at risk of being unlettable.
+Rob Burke, Director – Head of Building Consultancy, at Lambert Smith Hampton commented: “At the time these regulations come into force, 72% of UK office buildings could be at risk of being unlettable.

 “Occupiers who have agreed a lease where on vacating the property they need to provide it back fully repaired and redecorated with statutory testing and certification provided, could be liable for improvements to ensure the property meets the required EPC standard.